 Wright State is committed to complying with all federal and state regulations, contractual obligations, and ethical norms.
 To that end, the University has developed the following policies and procedures to assist faculty and staff with avoiding inappropriate foreign influence in their research efforts.
 Additional policies and/or revisions will be adopted as needed in the coming months.

 If you believe you have been approached by someone seeking to exploit you or Wright State, please contact the Office of Research Compliance (937-775-3853) or the Vice Provost for Research (937-775-3336).
-You may also submit your report anonymously via the EthicsPoint system here.
+You may also submit an anonymous report via EthicsPoint.